4.12. Plotting Functions

 title="CIE Standard Illuminants", legend_off=False)

-The following figures demonstrate examples for spectral plots.
+The following figures demonstrate two examples for spectral plots.

 ../_images/LED_illuminants.svg